canonical/starlark/doc/safety.md

 When `prefix` is non-empty, this will add a non-zero number of steps to the step counter, but what about when `prefix` is the empty string?
 In this case, although some work will be done, the amount is insignificant so can be safely ignored as the Starlark interpreter will implicitly add at least one step every time a builtin is called.
 Note that the number of steps is proportional to the work done and not the actual CPU usage---if some optimisation were to make this run significantly faster, the same number of steps would still be sufficient.
+Our goal here is to stop runaway scripts, rather than to achieve extremely precise limitation, hence some approximation is fine.

 Constructs are provided to trivialise step-counting when using [common cases](#common-patterns).